 “Last year, we were one of the top fundraisers for Huddle Up for Autism and we won tickets to any Eagles game we wanted,” Sandra says.
 “We were able to go early and watch the team practice and Anthony went on the field and ran through the tunnel where the players come out at the beginning of the game.
 He was so excited.”

-This year, Anthony’s family is participating in the Eagles Autism Challenge, a one-day bike ride and 5k run/walk to raise funds to support a coalition of Philadelphia institutions — including CHOP — that are working together to advance autism research.
+Anthony’s family regularly participates in the Eagles Autism Challenge, a one-day bike ride and 5k run/walk to raise funds to support a coalition of Philadelphia institutions — including CHOP — that are working together to advance autism research.

 “We really want to understand this disease, why it happens, and how to better treat it,” Sandra says.
 “Dr. Burgess helped us so much when Anthony was younger.
 Fundraising to support autism research at CHOP is one way we can give back and help other families like ours.”